guiwitz/napari-serialcellpose/README.md

 The main interface is shown below.
 The sequence of events should be the following:

 1. Select a folder containing images.
 The list of files within that folder will appear in the area above.
 You can also just drag and drop a folder or an image in that area.
 When selecting an image, it gets displayed in the viewer.
-Images are opened via [aicsimageio](https://allencellmodeling.github.io/aicsimageio/).
+Images are opened via [bioio](https://github.com/bioio-devs/bioio) but not all bioio plugins come pre-installed (only bioio-tifffile and bioio-imageio) so check the [plugin list](https://github.com/bioio-devs/bioio?tab=readme-ov-file#plug-in-registry) to open other file formats.
 You can use grayscale images, RGB images or multi-channel images.
-In the latter case, **make sure each channel opens as a separate layer when you open them using the napari-aicsimagio importer**.
+In the latter case, **make sure each channel opens as a separate layer when you open them**.
 2. If you want to save the segmentation and tables with properties, select a folder that will contain the output.
 3. Select the type of cellpose model.
 4. If you use a custom model, select its location.
 5. Run the analysis on the currently selected image or on all files in the folder.

 ### Options

 6. Select if you want to use a GPU or not.